 “One challenge is to make sure that something new happens every year.
 There are usually around one hundred exhibitors each time, about half of them return every year.
 The exhibitors also need to see new things happen.
 Even though the fair has become a great success, I’m still the same simple person standing with both feet on the ground,” says Ann-Christin.

-A novelty on the fair in 2018 is a room called ‘Brides Success – from style to dress’ for all ‘brides’ (there’s a special ticket for this).
+A novelty on the fair in 2018 was a room called ‘Brides Success – from style to dress’ for all ‘brides’ (there’s a special ticket for this).
 Here you’ll have the chance to try on wedding clothes with the help from professional stylists.
-You can get help from celebrity stylists, make up tips and advice from wedding coordinators.
+You can get help from celebrity stylists, makeup tips and advice from wedding coordinators.
 For future wedding couples there will also be a special lounge, ‘Bröllopssalongen (the Wedding Hall)’, where you can get advice in everything from law to economy, and also get relationship advice from experts.

 “The topics are a bit deeper, not everything is happiness and glamour when it comes to marriage,” Ann-Christin says, and continues: